Visit us

 We receive many requests from both individuals and groups who wish to visit for varying lengths of time and with different areas of interest in education.
 However, given that we are a small school with limited facilities, we are able to host only a few visitors at any given time.

 We will need time to discuss all requests as a teacher group.
-It can take at least two weeks before you hear from us.
+It can take at least two weeks, or longer when school is closed, before you hear from us.
 So please do be patient!

 Here are some points for you to ease the process of applying.